-I want to put extra emphasis on the part that it says “let’s find out how we can help you in less than a minute”, because it lets users know what exactly they will go through and how long it will last.
+I want to put extra emphasis on the part that says “let’s find out how we can help you in less than a minute”, because it lets users know what exactly they will learn and how long it will take.

 Remember when we said one size doesn’t fit all?

-Below you can see how they personalize the onboarding process by asking a few questions first, then starting a guided tour of a feature based on the answer users provide.
+Below you can see how they personalize the onboarding process by first asking a few questions, then starting a guided tour of a feature based on the answers that users provide:

 They than go over each function in the editor, walking you through the product:

 They avoid pushing all guided tours at once, because showing a user all of the product in a single run can quickly become boring.